How to Report Phishing Email? because scammers may always try to steal your passwords, account numbers, or Social Security numbers by sending emails.

 #2.
 Protect your mobile phone by setting software for update automatically.
 These updates could give you critical protection against any kind of security threats.

 #3.
-Protect your accounts by using a multi-factor authentication.
+Protect your accounts by using multi-factor authentication.

 Multi-factor authentication makes it very harder for email scammers to log in to your accounts if they do get your username and password.

-So, This is very easy way to recognised and report phishing email and Scams Email.
+So, This is a very easy way to recognized and report phishing emails and Scams Emails.